pieterhartel/Truffle-tests-for-free/README.md

 Vitaluck tx 26 success: 153268 gas used make.sh: line 6: 98557 Terminated ganache-cli -p 9545 -a 1000 -e 1000000 -d -l 10000000 -t "2018-01-26T13:29:19.000Z" > ganache.log
 ```

+## Zip files

+There are 26 zipped directories `A.dir` ... `Z.dir`, each of which contains contracts with a name beginning with the given letter of the alphabet.